-- Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
+- 21.2 Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
 This number must be clearly visible from the front of the car. - 21.3 The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
 The name of the driver must appear on the external bodywork and be clearly legible.

-22) TESTING
+22) TRACK AND WIND TUNNEL TESTING

-- 22.1 a) Testing shall be considered any track running time undertaken by a competitor entered in the Championship with the exception of : - i) promotional or demonstration events carried out using tyres provided specifically for this purpose by the appointed supplier; - ii) young driver training, any such driver having not competed in an F1 World Championship Event in the preceding 24 months nor tested a Formula One car on more than four days in the same 24 month period. - b) No competitor may carry out more than 30000km of testing during a calendar year. - c) Cars must be fitted with the FIA ECU required by Article 8.2 of the 2008 FIA Formula One Technical Regulations. - d) No testing is permitted at sites which are not currently approved for use by Formula 1 cars.
-In order to ensure that venue licence conditions are respected at all times during testing, competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary. - e) During all Formula One testing: - red flag procedures must be respected; - no other type of vehicle is permitted on the track; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - f) If, after an incident, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay.
+- 22.1 a) Track testing shall be considered any track running time undertaken by a competitor entered in the Championship with the exception of : - i) promotional or demonstration events carried out using tyres provided specifically for this purpose by the appointed supplier; - ii) young driver training, any such driver having not competed in an F1 World Championship Event in the preceding 24 months nor tested a Formula One car on more than four days in the same 24 month period. - b) No competitor may carry out more than 15,000km of track testing during a calendar year. - c) No track testing may take place between the start of the week preceding the first Event of the Championship and 31 December of the same year. - d) During all track testing cars must be fitted with the FIA ECU required by Article 8.2 of the 2009 FIA Formula One Technical Regulations. - e) No track testing is permitted at sites which are not currently approved for use by Formula 1 cars.
+In order to ensure that venue licence conditions are respected at all times during track testing, competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary.

+- f) During all Formula One track testing: - red flag procedures must be respected; - no other type of vehicle is permitted on the track; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - g) If, after an incident during track testing, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - h) No wind tunnel testing may be carried out using a scale model which is greater than 60% of full size. - i) No wind tunnel testing may be carried out at a speed exceeding 50 metres/second.